 Elijah Taylor: Versatile Otahuhu Leopards product Taylor captained the Warriors to their maiden NYC premiership success in 2010, before enjoying an outstanding rookie year the following season that included a try in the club’s grand final loss to Manly and a New Zealand Test debut.
 After 67 first grade games for the Warriors, Taylor linked with Ivan Cleary at Penrith in 2014 and played 39 games before a mid-season shift to Wests Tigers in 2016.

 Jeremy Latimore: Journeyman forward Latimore started his career at Parramatta in 2009 before playing 24 games in two seasons with the Warriors.
 He spent the bridging 2012 season at St George Illawarra ahead of a move to Penrith, where he played 75 games in four years.
-Latimore joined Cronulla in 2017 before again linking with the Dragons last year.
+Latimore joined Cronulla in 2017 before again linking with the Dragons in 2018.

 Suaia Matagi: Hard-running cult hero prop Matagi debuted for the Warriors as a 25-year-old in 2013 after overcoming a troubled background, playing 36 games for the club before making the mid-season jump to the Roosters in 2015.
 Matagi was snapped up by the Panthers for 2016 – playing a career-high 23 games – before moving again to the Eels.
 The front-row powerhouse has represented Samoa and New Zealand at Test level.

 James Maloney: Dynamic half Maloney debuted for Melbourne but was a virtual unknown when he joined the Warriors in 2010.
 He made a monumental impact as an ultra-competitive playmaker and clutch goalkicker, helping spearhead the club’s drive to the 2011 grand final.
 He moved to Bondi Junction in 2013 was outstanding in the Roosters’ premiership triumph, scoring 252 points and starring in that year’s grand final victory.
-Maloney repeated the dose after joining Cronulla in 2016, steering the club to its first title, and is shaping as Penrith’s 2018 trump card after heading west in the off-season.
-A veteran of 13 Origins for NSW and three Tests for Australia, Maloney has scored 1,810 points from 238 first-grade games – including 147 points so far for the Panthers.
+Maloney repeated the dose after joining Cronulla in 2016, steering the club to its first title, and proved highly valuable in two seasons at Penrith before heading to Super League at the end of 2019.
+A veteran of 14 Origins for NSW and three Tests for Australia, Maloney scored 1,825 points from 247 first-grade games – including 162 points in 44 games for the Panthers.